 Photography: Vincent Menzel

-In 2019 Van Gelder Indian Jewellery launched the Contemporary Collection – Jodha Bai.
+In 2019 Van Gelder Jewellery launched the Contemporary Collection – Jodha Bai.
 This collection draws from the drive, creative power and many accomplishments of strong women.
 The history of fierce Rajput women has always been an inspiration to us.

 Jodha Bai, named after one of India’s first, strongest and most influential female royal thought leaders, the Rajput Princess Jodha Bai.
 This Rajput Princes was equal to men in love, life and battle and these strong traits are translated in the designs: strong, distinctive lines, an expressive appearance, detail and enamel work, with color use inspired by the tradition of North India.